leomarazzo/BCBAStockMarket/Readme.md

 The Main.py file orchestrate all the scripts to run all the possible options.
 This options are described bellow.

-* Update Symbol: Allows to update in the database the information about one or more symbols.
+* **Update Symbol**: Allows to update in the database the information about one or more symbols.

-* Show historic data: Show the historic data from one symbol in a table and a plot.
+* **Show historic data**: Show the historic data from one symbol in a table and a plot.

-* Calculate Exponential Moving Average: Allows to calculate one or more Exponential Moving Average for a symbol and show it in a table.
+* **Calculate Exponential Moving Average**: Allows to calculate one or more Exponential Moving Average for a symbol and show it in a table.

-* Calculate Exponential Moving Average Crossover: Calculates the EMA Crosover for one ore more symbols based on the Parameters.xlsx file.
+* **Calculate Exponential Moving Average Crossover**: Calculates the EMA Crosover for one ore more symbols based on the Parameters.xlsx file.
 It saves the file in the Graphics folder.

-* Simulate Exponential Moving Average Crossover: Simulates parameters for the EMA Crossover to calculate the most profitable combination.
+* **Simulate Exponential Moving Average Crossover**: Simulates parameters for the EMA Crossover to calculate the most profitable combination.
 It saves a results file with the symbol name in CSV format.

-* Show EMA Crossover parameters: Shows the Parameters.xlsx
+* **Show EMA Crossover parameters**: Shows the Parameters.xlsx

 ## Requirements.